New Culture Movement: Hu Shih

+Hu was among the influential New Culture Movement reformers who welcomed Margaret Sanger's 1922 visit to China.
+He personally translated her speech delivered at Beijing National University which stressed the importance of birth control.
+Periodicals The Ladies' Journal and The Women's Review published Hu's translation, which contributed to the public debate regarding birth control.

+Li Dazhao

+While serving as an editor for various newspapers and journals, Li Dazhao campaigned for a new culture and opposed the enshrinement of Confucianism in China's constitution, and implored Chinese people to defend the nascent republicanism.
+He wrote articles promoting Western civilization, constitutional rule, and endorsing democracy.

+Cai Yuanpei

+Cai Yuanpei was a Chinese philosopher, the Chancellor of Beijing University, and he was also a friend of Chen Duxiu.
+Cai Yuanpei was involved in the New Culture Movement, as well as other similar movements such as the May Fourth Movement.

+Consistent with the New Culture Movement, Cai contended that divine authorities and superstitions should be overthrown.
+He also viewed religious aesthetics as containing major potential for achieving transcendence through appreciation of beauty.

 Foreign influence

 New Culture leaders and their followers now saw China as a nation among nations, not as culturally unique.
 A large number of foreign doctrines became fashionable, particularly those that reinforced the cultural criticism and nation-building impulses of the movement.
 Social Darwinism, which had been influential since the late nineteenth century, was especially shaping for Lu Xun, among many others, and was supplemented by almost every "ism" of the world.
 Cai Yuanpei, Li Shizeng, and Wu Zhihui developed a Chinese variety of anarchism.
 They argued that Chinese society had to undergo radical social change before political change would be meaningful.
 The pragmatism of John Dewey became popular, often through the work of Hu Shih, Chiang Monlin, and Tao Xingzhi.
 Dewey arrived in China in 1919, and spent the following year lecturing.
 Bertrand Russell also lectured widely to warm crowds.
 Lu Xun was associated with the ideas of Nietzsche, which were also propagated by Li Shicen, Mao Dun, and many other intellectuals of the time.

-New Culture leaders, often under the influence of the anarchist program, promoted feminism, even free love, as an attack on the traditional family, changing the terms in which the following generations conceived society.
-More specifically, the movement replaced sexuality over the traditional Chinese idea of kinship positionality.
-The substitution is a staple of the emerging individualistic theories that occurred during the era.
-Among the feminist writers was Ding Ling.